Welcome to the BIOTOPE AQUARIUM Contest!

 This was an amazing experience and we truly enjoyed the spirit of competition and the masterpieces created by our contestants.
 It was beautiful to see how simple aquariums were transformed into reproductions of Nature!

-We learned from our first contest a few important rules that we apply today in our BAC:
+We learned from our first contest a few important rules that we apply today in our BAC2020:

 - all biotope entries must be submitted online following the unified procedure for everyone

 - the biotope data must be structured following one standardized system to allow their precise and fast elaboration

 - the data must be presented online in a clear and manageable form to allow the judges to give the best possible evaluation

 - every judge must be specialized in a certain geographical region and know all the fishes and plants of that region

 Want to take part in the BIOTOPE AQUARIUM Contest?
 Pre-register here!

 Our goal is to get our aquarium hobby as close as possible to its origins, the natural biotope.
 To be EDUCATED BY NATURE.
 Like the BIOTOPE AQUARIUM Project.